suvankar-d/Inflation-Unemployment-Dynamics-during-the-2008-Global-Financial-Crisis/README.md

 ## Data

-The original project materials refer to a raw Excel dataset named:
+The project refers to a raw Excel dataset named:

 `PHILLIPS CURVE DATA.xlsx`